cfpb/design-system/docs/pages/atomic-components.md

 ---
+variations: []
-title: Atomic Components
+title: Atomic components
 layout: variation
 section: development
-secondary_section: Core development
 status: Released
-description: >-
-  Atomic Component is a micro framework for building Atomic Design components that utilize JavaScript.
+description: Atomic Component is a micro framework for building Atomic Design components that utilize JavaScript.
 It is a dependency of other packages and isn’t used on its own.
-variations: []
 use_cases: >-
   This framework is intended to be used in conjunction with adherence to Atomic Design principles.
 It helps provide a uniform way to build Atomic components